ShivRaiGithub/PirateTreasure/README.md

 Built on [Stellar Game Studio](https://jamesbachini.github.io/Stellar-Game-Studio/) — a toolkit for shipping on-chain two-player games quickly on Stellar.

+NOTE: You can play the game on the deployed site.
+However, since 2 particular wallets are being used, if someone else starts the game on their browser, then your ongoing match in your browser might stop working.

 ---

 ## Gameplay Overview